 “If everything is a priority, nothing is a priority.”

-You need to identify a few things to track to ensure you are moving towards your goals, but not too many.
+Rather than trying to track everything all at once, you need to identify a few things to monitor to ensure you are moving towards your goals.

 In the context of losing fat and gaining muscle the best things to track appear to be:

 - weight/body fat,